-• Another related problem is that drug use is especially serious today because we have become highly dependent on the expertise of others and highly dependent on technology.
 For example, the operation of sophisticated machines and electronic equipment requires that workers and professionals be free of the intoxicating effects of mind-altering drugs.
 Imagine the chilling fact that on a daily basis, a certain percentage of pilots, surgeons, and heavy-equipment operators are under the influence of mind-altering drugs while working, or that a certain percentage of school-bus drivers are under the effects of, say, marijuana and/or cocaine.

 With remarkable and unsurpassed excellence in scientific, technological, and electronic accomplishments, one might think that in the United States, drug use and abuse would be considered irrational behavior.
 One might also think that the allure of drugs would diminish on the basis of the statistically high proportions of accidents, crimes, domestic violence and other relationship problems, and early deaths that result from the use and abuse of both licit and illicit drugs.
-Yet, as the latest drug use figures show, knowledge of these effects is often not a deterrent to drug use.
+Yet, as the latest drug use figures show (see Chapter 1), knowledge of these effects is often not a deterrent to drug use.